thirumurthis/Learnings/K8s/operator/Operator-sdk-_log_record_event_notes.md

 ### Deploy operator to local KinD cluster

 * The operator-sdk includes additional make targets, to help in development.
 Issuing below command will deploy the controller changes to local kind cluster.
-The output looks like below..
+The output looks like below.

-Note:
+*Note:*

-* The log statement added in the reconciler will be is displayed once we deploy the Custom resoruce to cluster.
+> * The log statement added in the reconciler will be is displayed once we deploy the Custom resource to cluster.

-* In below first I deployed the Custom resource first, so when the operator changes where deployed it picked and printed the log message.
+ > * In below first I deployed the Custom resource, when the operator changes are deployed controller reconciler picked the event and printed the log message.

-Info:
+*Info:*

-* If `make generate install run` from the WSL2 terminal was not able to find the Kuberentes cluster, you can copy the kube config from the windows `.kube` to WSL2 path.
+> * If `make generate install run` from the WSL2 terminal was not able to find the Kubernetes cluster, you can copy the kube config from the windows `.kube` to WSL2 path.

-* Form WSL2 terminal, you can issue the command `cp /mnt/c/Users/<username>/.kube/config ~/.kube/config`
+> * Form WSL2 terminal, you can issue the command `cp /mnt/c/Users/<username>/.kube/config ~/.kube/config`

 ```plaintext
 $ make generate install run